 It’s an entirely new field of science, filled with machine learning that helps specialized algorithms in processing data and taking notes on how to deal with tasks now and in the future.
 With that kind of training, algorithms can improvise and react to the situation they have never encountered before.
 We are quickly heading into the future where discussed technology will be daily bread for many of us.
 Amazon Alexa and Google’s Assistant are the first strong indicators.

 I’m writing this article just hours from Google’s big drop – at the morning of CES 2019 they shared the company’s big expectation with the world – Google wants to put Assistant on 1 billion devices total by the end of this month.
-This is an unprecedented speed, meaning all the giants are eager to push technology to the point where algorithms of an artificial intelligence are ubiquitous.
+This is an unprecedented speed, meaning all the giants are eager to push technology to the point where algorithms of artificial intelligence are ubiquitous.
 But what are algorithms anyway, how do they work and what can we expect from them?

 The algorithm’s goal is to learn and pull statistical findings from its experiences in order to complete built-in goals.
 Humans can’t predict what would be the nature of these conclusions.
 This means we don’t exactly know why the autonomous car will turn on the lights when it’s foggy out there.
-Logic suggests that when data goes into the front camera and the processing power of the chip inside the car ‘understands’ the idea of ‘I can’t see nothing’, the car will turn on the lights automatically in response to the worsen conditions.
+Logic suggests that when data goes into the front camera and the processing power of the chip inside the car ‘understands’ the idea of ‘I can’t see anything’, the car will turn on the lights automatically in response to the worsen conditions.
 Engineers teach the car to ‘think’ that way but the complete map of artificial intelligence would take billions and billions of numbers and no human can trace them to understand how the system decided on turning the lights on and not to stop the car to avoid collision.
 What can be understood by human beings are teaching algorithms that say how to process statistically-optimized data that is generated after every single occurrence and then incorporate it into the reality of that given autonomous car.

 The shortest definition of an algorithm goes as follows: it is the definitive series of clearly defined actions necessary to perform previously defined tasks.
 The shortest definition of the place where algorithms are used is even simpler – everywhere.
 These formulas are like a recipe in a cookbook.
 From dating apps to advertisement systems, from telemetry solutions to banking systems involving FinTech and RegTech.
 When we buy a loaf of bread every day, an app should suggest a different kind of bread or the same on, at a different price, a block down from us.
 Not a roll.
 It should give us a notion that our preferences, habits and familiar products are important to the company buying the advertisement.
 It’s not about selling anything; it’s about selling what we already know to what we would like to know.